 Our residential collection business involves the curbside collection of material for transport to transfer stations, or directly to landfills, recycling centers, or organics processing facilities.
 We typically perform residential collection services under contracts with municipalities, which we generally secure through competitive bids, which give us exclusive rights to service all or a portion of the homes in the municipalities.
 These contracts usually range in duration from one to five years, although some of our exclusive franchises are for significantly longer periods.
-We also perform residential collection are based primarily on the market, collection frequency, type of service, the distance to the disposal facility and the cost of disposal.
+We also perform residential services on a subscription basis, in which individual households contract directly with us.
+The fees received for subscription residential collection are based primarily on the market, collection frequency, type of service, the distance to the disposal facility and the cost of disposal.
 In general, subscription residential collection fees are paid quarterly in advance by the customers receiving the service.